shapediver/sdTF/specification/1.0/README.md

 # Binary sdTF file format specification

-In broad strokes, a binary sdTF file consists of three parts:
+The binary sdTF file consists of three parts:

 - a 20 byte long binary header containing meta data about the file (little endian).
 - a content json of arbitrary length describing the data structure of the payload.
 - a binary blob attached at the end of the file containing the payload.

-See below for a diagram and descriptions of the individual parts.
+See section [A Complete Example](#a-complete-example) to download a sample sdTF binary file, and see below for a diagram and descriptions of the individual parts.

 ![Binary sdTF Content](assets/binary-sdtf-content.png)
 _Visual representation of the different components of the sdTF file_